ucu-computer-science/MedButton/firmware/README.md

                                 // This is helpful when something is not working right },
 ```
-- Add `kitprog3 power_config on 3300` line into `./openocd.tcl` file to make it look like:
+- Change the `.\openocd.tcl` file contents to the following ones:
 ```
 source [find interface/kitprog3.cfg]
 source [find target/psoc6.cfg]